tprather/pscf/doc/user-man/compile-cmake.rst

 Compiling and Installing
 ------------------------

+   Special Note for Windows Builds
+   """""""""""""""""""""""""""""""
+   The Windows build requires specific environment settings.
+After openning a command window for executing the commands below and cd'ing to the pscf/cmake directory, first execute:

+     ..\git\tools\bin\build-env

+   to establish the proper environment settings.

 As the first step of compiling and installing, change directory to the pscf/cmake/ directory.
 Then make sure the cmake/ directory is empty